jinnabelle/School_District_Analysis/README.md

 The differences are so minimal that in terms of performance relative to other schools, Thomas High School did not change its ranking based on overall % of students that passed.
 The images from the question below shows the side by side view of the top 5 schools from the original pull and the updated pull.

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 The school summary was also not affected much.
-Thomas High School was still at the top 5 performing schools across the schools involved with minimal changes to its passing percent and average grades.
+Thomas High School was still at the top 5 performing schools across the schools involved with minimal changes to its passing percent and average grades. <br>
 **Original School Summary**<br>
 ![Original School Summary](Resources/Top Schools _original.png)<br>
 **Updated School Summary**<br>